Naruno/Naruno/docs/concepts/accounts.md

 # Reserve

-Each account takes up some space in the Decentra Network network, so an account needs to be valuable to take up space.
+Each account takes up some space in the Naruno network, so an account needs to be valuable to take up space.
 Reserve amount is therefore required.

 - The reserve amount is currently 1000 DNC. ([Pull Request #65](https://github.com/Decentra-Network/Decentra-Network/commit/dead29d08e96fea738911b1cd90fe7d2d0a62c44#diff-17332442b68875a6b66bd4989c8ed80c22ce1c836445aa7042145b0c0627cf30R64))